What Does "Cold Processed" Mean?

 What Does Cold Processed Whey Protein Mean?

 The term “Cold Processed” used to describe whey protein can only be used appropriately in two ways.
-Although the heavily marketed buzzword has been shamefully diluted over time, even conflated with many other unrelated aspects of whey processing, we are optimistic that this article draws clear boundaries as to what precisely cold-processed whey means.
+Although the heavily marketed buzzword has been shamefully diluted over time, even conflated with many other unrelated aspects of whey processing, we are optimistic that this article draws clear boundaries regarding what precisely cold-processed whey means.

 Cold Processed Whey Protein Powder Explained -

-- In the context of the “undenatured” or “non-denatured” topic, cold processed refers to the entire process of whey protein powder production from farm to the sealed pouch and the processing environment in between relative to temperature exposure.
+In the context of the “undenatured” or “non-denatured” topic, preservation-based processing refers to the entire whey protein powder production from the farm to the sealed pouch and the processing environment relative to all potential exposures that damage the product, including temperature.

-- The evolution of the word stems from cold-filtering or cold-pressed.
-These terms only refer to the process of using mechanical separation via mesh sizes and screens or membranes to isolate out to a greater degree unwanted, simple sugars (lactose), fats, and any impurities for that matter that hold a larger volume than the chosen mesh size.
-AGN Roots Grassfed Whey is processed to > 90% protein by product-volume using mesh filter sized to 125 microns.
+The evolution of these descriptors stems from diverse industries like wine and coffee.
+Endemic to the dairy industry, these terms all refer to the process of using mechanical separation via mesh sizes and screens or membranes to isolate out to a greater degree unwanted, simple sugars (lactose), fats, and any impurities for that matter that hold a larger volume than the chosen mesh size.
+AGN Roots Grassfed Whey is processed to > 93% protein by volume using a mesh filter sized to 125 microns.
+Alternative processes for filtration include ion exchange and centrifuges (native whey).